Cochlospermum religiosum

 Cochlospermum religiosum is a flowering plant from the tropical region of Southeast Asia and the Indian subcontinent.
 It is a small tree growing to a height of 7.5 m usually found in dry deciduous forests.

 The name religiosum derives from the fact that the flowers are used as temple offerings.
 It is also known as silk-cotton tree because the capsules containing the seeds have a fluffy cotton-like substance similar to kapok.
 Another common name is buttercup tree because its yellow and bright flowers look like large-sized buttercups.

-In Theravada Buddhism, this plant is said to have used as the tree for achieved enlightenment, or Bodhi by nineteenth Buddha called "Siddhaththa - සිද්ධත්ථ".
-The plant is known as කිණිහිරියා (Kinihiriyaa) in Sinhala, and කණිකාර (Kanikaara) in Sanskrit..
+In Theravada Buddhism, this plant is said to have been used as the tree for achieving enlightenment, or Bodhi, by the nineteenth Buddha, who was named "Siddhaththa" (Sinhala script: "සිද්ධත්ථ").
+The plant is known as කිණිහිරියා (Kinihiriyaa) in the Sinhala language, and කණිකාර (Kanikaara) in Sanskrit.